Last Modified: 3/16/2015

-Apply the appropriate exception(s) to your named policy for Host IPS before installing the operating system update in your production environment.
+Apply the appropriate exceptions to your named policy for Host IPS before installing the OS update in your production environment.

 Apply the exceptions to the Host IPS policy before installing an OS patch or SP while the Host IPS client has IPS enabled and running in Prevent High severity reaction mode.

 For example, three exceptions are required for a Windows XP SP1 to SP2 upgrade when the Host IPS client is in Prevent High severity reaction mode.
 The exceptions are signatures 885, 850, and 3747 (this is on a workstation; additional server signatures could apply on a server).